 The National Council on Family Relations (NCFR) offers the only program to certify family life educators.

-HDFS Students who have taken designated courses and earned a baccalaureate degree may apply for Provisional Status as Certified Family Life Educators and following two years of experience in family life education, may apply for Full Certification.
+The Family Science option in the HDFS major at NDSU is a CFLE Approved Academic Program.
+HDFS Students in the family science option who have taken the courses listed below and who have earned a baccalaureate degree may apply for Provisional Status as Certified Family Life Educators and following two years of experience in family life education, may apply for Full Certification.

 Download:Certified Family Life Educator information